-WooCommerce Opening Hours is the market-leading extension for adding times to your WooCommerce store.
-These times can be used to restrict purchases to certain times or dates, or to allow or force the customer to choose a date and (optionally) a time (e.g. for delivery or pick-up), or to advise the customer of when his order will be fulfilled – and more.
+This feature-rich and flexible plugin is the market-leading extension for adding times to your WooCommerce store.
+These times can be used to restrict purchases to certain times or dates, or to allow or force the customer to choose a date and (optionally) a time or a time slot (e.g. for delivery or pick-up, with limits on maximum orders in a slot), or to advise the customer of when his order will be fulfilled – and more.
 Ideal for stores with timed deliveries, restaurants, take-aways and anyone else who wants to restrict or allow customer choice of ordering and/or delivery times.

 To see screenshots of this plugin in action, scroll down the page.

 - You can add as many opening/closing times you like each day/week, including one-off holidays and repeating annual holidays.